8 Sauna Benefits For Mind And Body

 - Adapting to stress

 Studies show that people who use saunas 4-7 times a week have a 40% lower chance of dying from any cause compared to those who don’t use saunas.
+In other words, regular sauna use could help you live longer.

 5. Respiratory Health